seven-of-eleven/designare-z390-opencore-efi/README.md

 - boot args `slide=0 alcid=7`
 - ~~Adding my own USB map kext (`USBPorts.kext`) that shuts off the MoBo's built-in Wi-Fi card so that I can use the Fenvi~~ No longer necessary as of macOS Big Sur
 - Adding the `HfsPlus.efi` driver
-- All packages are `RELEASE` and debugging is enabled.
+- All packages are `RELEASE` and debugging is disabled.
 If you're having issues, be sure to enable debugging [as described in the OpenCore docs](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#debug), and also grab [the `DEBUG` version of OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases).
 For debugging help see the [Troubleshooting section of this page](https://github.com/baughmann/designaire-z390-intel-i9-9900k-opencore#troubleshooting).

 ---